ybjiaang/ACTIR/README.md

-# Code for Invariant and Transportable Representations for Anti-Causal Domain Shifts
+# Code for "Invariant and Transportable Representations for Anti-Causal Domain Shifts"

 ## Synthetic Dataset